-The schedule for the first round of open house meetings is below.
-The identical open houses will provide an opportunity for the public to learn about the overall project, including the study elements and station location options, and pose questions to project staff.
-More details are here.
-(En español)
+The first round of open house was held in December.
+The open houses provided an opportunity for the public to learn about the overall project, including the study elements and station location options, and pose questions to project staff.

 Station Location Options

 Five new stations will be considered through the Kendall Extension Study’s examination of ridership, cost/benefits and environmental impacts:

 This study will examine station location options for these five communities and develop conceptual engineering plans at 30 percent level of design.

 A cost-benefit analysis will be conducted to determine the alternatives that are most cost-effective and maximize economic and environmental benefits.
 The analysis will be based on data collected from the preliminary design work, the environmental review and the anticipated travel demand.
 It will include financial data analyses, cost estimates and detailed evaluations of station alternatives.